ibm-cloud-docs/containers/kubernetes-service-cli.md

 </br>

 ### `ibmcloud ks alb create classic`
 {: #cs_alb_create}

-Create a public or private ALB in a zone.
+Create a public or private ALB in a classic cluster.
 The ALB that you create is enabled by default.
 {: shortdesc}

 ```